 - EDUCATING: Providing education to all those who wish to try reusable menstrual products.
 See our educational series here: www.vimeo.com/mycupnz

 - PROTECTING: By reducing the amount of waste to landfill by promoting reusable menstrual products.

-- BEING INCLUSIVE: By offering all types of reusable menstrual products to give each person a choice.
+- BEING INCLUSIVE: By using gender friendly language and by offering all types of reusable menstrual products to give each person a choice.

 - COLLABORATIVE: Collaborating with like minded people and businesses to eradicate period poverty in NZ communities.
 Come work with us!

-We do understand that there are people who, for cultural or personal reasons, cannot use a menstrual cup.
-That’s why we have partnered with Emily from Raising Ziggy to bring you a range of menstrual packs which contain all types of sustainable period products.
+We do understand that there are people who, for cultural or personal reasons, cannot use a menstrual cup, therefore we have partnered with The Good Fund to bring you a range of menstrual packs which contain all types of sustainable period products.
 We work with all brands and all products to give everyone a choice.

 Menstruation and menstrual hygiene are emerging as crucial issues for gender equality, human rights and development.

 In New Zealand we call this “Period Poverty”: PERIOD POVERTY IS A BIG PROBLEM IN NEW ZEALAND.
 There are many people in our communities lacking access to menstrual care products due to financial restraints.
 They just cant afford to buy them for themselves or their children.